Answers to your questions about museum hours, accessibility, wi-fi, bringing kids to the museum, renting the museum, taking photos, and more.

 Our coatroom is open and available to leave belongings at your own risk.
 It is located opposite the entrance to the auditorium on the first level.

 Are there fun activities for kids at the Academy?

 Yes, throughout the museum, there are engaging exhibits and activities that are fun for kids of all ages.
-Don't miss Dinosaur Hall, The Big Dig, Outside In, and Butterflies!
+Don't miss Dinosaur Hall, The Big Dig, and Outside In.